 Online photo storage sites like Google Photos (free) or Dropbox (free basic storage) can be good places to do this.
 For additional backup you could also consider buying an external hard drive, which can allow you to save tens of thousands of high-resolution images.
 The best place to buy one of these is from an electronics retailer like Curry’s, or on Amazon.

 When storing original copies of any family photos or documents, it’s a good idea to store them flat, in a room where they won’t be exposed to damp or extreme heat.
 A cupboard, in a cool dry area of your home is usually a good bet.
-When it comes to choosing what type of storage system to place your family documents in, it’s best to opt for acid-free binders or archival boxes (you can buy these on Amazon).
+When it comes to choosing what type of storage system to place your family documents in, it’s best to opt for acid-free binders or archival boxes (you can buy these on Amazon or Staples).
 Many storage options that we might normally use – like plastic files, wooden boxes and self-adhesive photo albums – can release chemicals as they age, which can damage your photos and papers.
 You can find a full list of the do’s and don’ts of storing precious photos and documents here.

 4. Take your search online